Kaaii/kaaii.github.io/_pages/resume.md

 * Provided feedback on essay structure and grammar to help students communicate their concepts more clearly.

 # Academic Projects
+**Home Credit Default Risk Prediction — Northeastern University**
+<span style = "color: grey">*Oct 2019 - Present*</span>
+* Based off of the 2018 competition from Kaggle to predict whether an applicant is capable of repaying a loan.
+* Performed exploratory data analysis using pandas and numpy in Python.
+* Currently using Ruby in Jupyter for feature extraction; using techniques such as one-hot, non-linear transformations, and normalization (z-score and L2).

+**Report on AI and Art Generation — Northeastern University**
+<span style = "color: grey">*Nov 2019*</span>
+* Researched and wrote a report on artificial intelligence and art generation using LaTeX for Foundations in AI course.
+* Report covered recent topics in machine learning research such as recurrent neural networks for sketch completion, neural style transfer, and GANs.

-**Pac-Man Projects, Northeastern University**
+**Pac-Man Projects - Northeastern University**
 <span style = "color: grey">*Sept 2019 - Present*</span>
 * Designed evaluation functions, and implemented local search and minimax/expectimax algorithms in Python to pass Pac-Man problem sets P1 and P2 with full marks.
 P3-P5 in progress.

-**Order Manager Database, Northeastern University**
+**Order Manager Database - Northeastern University**
 <span style = "color: grey">*June 2019*</span>
-* Designed an SQL (Apache Derby) database in a team of two to be used as a foundation for a backend application for managing products, inventory, and customer orders.
+* Designed an SQL database using Apache Derby in a team of two, and made sure naming schemes were consistent for ease of use.
-* Developed an API in Java for creating orders, products, or customers, as well as calculating order totals and checking inventory.
+* Developed an API in Java for interactions with the database, and modularized code for easier collaboration.
-* Documented database schema and API usage using GitHub pages.

-**HackDavis, University of California, Davis**
+**HackDavis 2018 - University of California, Davis**
 <span style = "color: grey">*Jan 2018*</span>
 * Developed a Discord bot using Python within 48 hours.
 * Bot performed simple time management tasks, such as setting a reminder, starting a timer, and